joaquinOnSoft/OTExploreMultiImporter/README.md

 # OTExploreMultiImporter
 Multiple content types importer for OpenText Explore (Voice of the customer solution).
-This command-line application read an input (**Excel file, Twitter messages, or a Reddit threat**) to ingest the information of our interest, into OpenText Explore.
+This command-line application read an input (**Excel file, Twitter messages, Tripadvisor and Trustpilot reviews or a Reddit threat**) to ingest the information of our interest, into OpenText Explore.

 These text messages are inserted into the Solr Server used by **OpenText Explore**.